BASKG/GA-WDI-DSI-Hackathon/README.md

 - Deploy!

 ## Tips for DSI Students
-- Start by by creating dummy outputs so your team has something to work with.
-For example, if you know your model's output will eventually be an array of five values, start by building a Flask app that returns an array of 5 random values to a route.
+- Start by creating dummy outputs so your WDI team members have something to work with.
+For example, after reviewing your dataset if your model will output a json object with three key, value pairs, start by building a Flask app that returns a json object of 3 random values to a route.
+Building this **Minimum viable product** and passing it along to the WDIers in the early-going will be important.
+As an example, please review the Flask app in the my_flask_api[](./my_flask_api/) folder.
-- If your team decides to use Flask, discuss where your predictions will route and what parameters they'll need.
-- If using predictive model, start very simple (predict random numbers) to get things working.
-Then, get iteratively more complex once the infrastructure is in place (engineer your features, try different models, tune hyperparameters...).
+- Only once you've built your m.v.p. and the infrastructure is in place should you get iteratively more complex (engineer your features, try different models, tune hyperparameters...)
+- Discuss with your team where your predictions will route and what parameters they'll need.
 - Do your data cleaning, EDA, and model tuning in a Jupyter notebook.
 Export the fitted model as a pickled file to save on processing time.
+- It is **strongly encouraged** that your output contains a visualization.
 - Deploy on AWS!

 ## Tips for WDI Students